Serpens Establishment, Ophiuchus

 Second Lieutenant Gilbert Wolff stopped short in his tracks and whipped his head around.
 The man studied Jericho, eyeing the white band on his arm, before asking, “Do I… know you?”

 Jericho blinked at him and looked across the street.
+The street where Werner had been injured.
 Gilbert followed his gaze.

 “Wait,” Gilbert began, facing him fully, “are you—”